skramm/gift-for-html/README.md

 ## Testing

-Two samples files holding some sample questions are included in repo.
+Some samples files holding some sample questions are included in repo.
 To make sure you understand what this does, enter:
 ```
-$ gift-for-html.sh sample1.src
+$ gift-for-html.sh sampleX.src
 ```
-and checkout the produced file `sample1.gift`.
+and checkout the produced file `sampleX.gift`.

 If you are interested in this code, some heavy testing would really be helpful.
 If you encounter some issue, please report it here.

-## Related
+## Related (?)
  * https://github.com/fuhrmanator/GIFT-grammar-PEG.js

 ## How does this thing work ?

-The main bash script just calls 3 awk scripts:
+The main bash script just calls 3 awk scripts, that do some regex-based string replacements:
  * the first one processes all the lines inside code blocs (`<pre>`,`</pre>` tags)
  * the second one processes inline code (`<code>`,`</code>` tags)
- * the third one processes the "expected answers" part of the question
+ * the third one processes all the reserved characters.

+**Side note**: while angle bracket are indeed not a problem for the Gift file format, they are for Moodle, as the uploader will either remove them, either not (unclear at this point).
+But if not removed, then they will not be rendered, as the browser will interpret them as "regular" HTML code.
+So it is mandatory to escape HTML code into a `<code>`-`</code>` tag pair.